 On the same token, she initially planned for Arthur Weasley to bite the bullet in The Order of the Phoenix but had a change of heart after realizing the Arthur was the only positive, living father in the series.

 She's also admitted that in the earliest conceptual stages, Harry's parents were rather callously killed off for the simple reason that a hero without parents is more flexible.
 However, her own mother passed away before Rowling could tell her about the project, and this transformed the death of Harry's parents from a matter of plot convenience into a central theme of the story, with the loving bravery of Harry's mother being the key reason for his survival.

-Originally, Dead Souls was supposed to have three parts (like Dante's Divine Comedy, standing for Inferno, Purgatory and Paradise respectively).
+Originally, Dead Souls was supposed to have three parts (like Dante's The Divine Comedy, standing for Inferno, Purgatory and Paradise respectively).
 But then Gogol went through a religious crisis, mixed with paranoid schizophrenia, destroyed the third book and also parts of the second.
 Until his death, he wouldn't restore them.
 He also stated that he felt that Villain Protagonist Chichikov and other characters couldn't be redeemed.

 Happens in universe in Will Grayson, Will Grayson.
 Tiny puts a song involving all of his ex-boyfriends in the musical he writes and puts on.

 Henry Wadsworth Longfellow wrote his poem Christmas Bells (which was later put to music and became the song, "I Heard The Bells On Christmas Day") shortly after his wife had died in a freak accident and his son had been seriously wounded while serving in the Civil War, which was still going on at the time the poem was written; all that surrounding tragedy and chaos really puts the third verse in context and arguably makes the 4th verse that much more meaningful and powerful.